Since body butter is becoming a more popular choice for...Read More

 Making your own body butter is easy, timesaving and can be done in minutes.
 This blog post outlines the steps to making a delicious smelling all-natural moisturizer that will leave your skin feeling soft and smooth, so you don’t have to worry about it ever again!
 I hope you enjoy reading this post on how to make body butter by blender.

 This post has given you the basic recipes for making body butter, along with some helpful tips to get started.
 There are so many variations of this recipe that can be tried in different situations, depending on your own personal preference and needs.
 Keep experimenting until you find one that suits all your skin-care needs!

-- How to make bulletproof coffee in a blender
+- How to make steamed tofu in bamboo steamer

 Why Trust Us